Radiochemical Measurement

 A wipe test is carried out to check the integrity of a sealed source of ionising radiation.
 Sealed sources are commonly used to deliver a defined dose of radiation, such as that used in cancer therapy or to sterilise food and medical equipment and can be used in industry to check welds on pipelines or in level gauges.

 Sealed radioactive sources can suffer as a result of mechanical damage or corrosion of the container.
-Licensees holding sealed sources are required to have them wipe tested every two years, to ensure that they are within the specified 200 becquerel (Bq) limit.
-The EPA can provide analysis of a wipe test carried out on a sealed source by your trained personnel.
+The EPA can analyse a wipe test carried out on a sealed source.
 We can also provide information on how to conduct the wipe test and how to package it for analysis in our laboratory.

 Radon in water test